Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 ## Known differences

-Below is a table of known differences between **OpenAPI** flow-trigger and [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints) that can affect your existing service and how you develop with OpenAPI, mostly around request and response validation.
+Below is a table of known differences between **OpenAPI** flow-trigger and [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints) features that can affect your existing service and how you develop with OpenAPI, mostly around request and response validation.
 Before upgrading, you should have all your source under source control, and a suite of tests to ensure that your service works as expected after upgrade.

 For example, if your endpoint has a parameter "IPAddress" that is a string with a format "ipv4", previously, this parameter value would not be validated with respect to the format.
 After upgrade, this format will be validated and existing clients may receive a `400 Bad Request` error if they are sending invalid IP addresses.